 During the portfolio and interview process, faculty members evaluate each applicant for suitability for admission.

-The Bachelor of Design, Product Design (DEPD) program consists of 120 credits, organized into eight full-time semesters, over a four-year period.
+The Bachelor of Design, Product Design program consists of 120 credits, organized into eight full-time semesters, over a four-year period.

 You may complete electives and other general education courses prior to entering the program, or at any time during your program.
 See "Electives" below.